 Provisions for onerous contracts have been recognized in respect of store leases where the unavoidable costs of meeting the obligations under the lease agreements exceed the economic benefits expected to be received from the contract.
-The provision was determined based on the present value of the lower of the expected cost of terminating the contract and the expected net cost of operating under the contract.
+The unavoidable costs reflect the present value of the lower of the expected cost of terminating the contract and the expected net cost of operating under the contract.